 Anyways, speaking of waiting made me think of what I’m looking forward to in Japan; here goes a few things.

-• Change
+- Change

-• The peopleI met some amazing people in Japan, whom I intend to pay a surprise visit.
+Could technically happen anywhere, but this is set! - The peopleI met some amazing people in Japan, whom I intend to pay a surprise visit.
 It’s been 2½ years, and I haven’t had contact with them, though I did send them a letter, but I’m not sure it reached them.

 I cannot wait to first of all see their reaction, and second, to show them how much my Japanese has hopefully improved!
 I’m also really eager to see the café/restaurant they were in the midst of establishing when I was there.

-Visiting these people will be the first thing I do when I arrive.
+Visiting these people will be the first thing I do when I arrive. - The food

 Nattou.
 Holy cats, do I miss it!
 Nattou is sticky, slimy, like-feet-smelling, fermented soybeans, usually eaten for breakfast.
 I can tell you’re already sold on it.